Knowledge VS Wisdom: 5 Differences Between Each

 Difference #2: Less is More

 Knowledge is about adding things.
-You study, gather information, and the more you do so, the more your brain fills with information.
+You study and gather information, and the more you do so, the more your brain fills with information.
 There is no end to what you can learn.
 On the other hand, wisdom is about taking things away.

-As you put your knowledge to use, you get rid of the facts that don't apply to the current situation.
+As you put your knowledge to use, you eliminate the facts that don't apply to the current situation.
 You eliminate things that don't work in reality.
 You throw away theories and assumptions.
-In the end, the picture is much clearer.
-Think of it in terms of the story of the peasant who was stealing rice.
-While people were knowledgeable that one grain of rice was far less than what the person could have, the peasant was wise enough to know that her way of requesting what appeared to be less would result in a greater gain.
+In the end, the picture is much more apparent.

 Difference #3: Internal vs. External

 Knowledge is gained from external sources such as books, teachers, and videos.
-Wisdom, however, is gained internally by applying judgment, thought, and analysis.
-You may know that a person has a clogged heart valve and the best course of action is to replace the valve.
-However, this is for an otherwise normal healthy person.
+Wisdom, however, is achieved internally by applying judgment, thought, and analysis.
+You may know that a person with a clogged heart valve has the best course of action to replace it.
+However, this is for an otherwise average, healthy person.

 difference between knowledge and wisdom in tagalog | information vs knowledge vs wisdom | venn diagram of knowledge and wisdom